 For starters, the person is not there all of the time.
 That means that they miss all of the incidental side discussion and additional task allocation that happens when a person is physically present.
 You know the sort of conversation … “Oh Bob, while I am thinking about it, can you …” This can limit the part-time team member’s professional and personal development as they tend to get stuck with routine tasks that are easily completed within set timeframes.

 They miss much of the active discussion that the rest of the team has been part of when a new project, service, new delivery or client comes on.
 This means they often miss a lot of the context, the planning and the background that is part of the day to day of any business.
-As a result they may get jobs done incorrectly, as they don’t know the background information that changes the approach or strategy.
+As a result, they may get jobs done incorrectly, as they don’t know the background information that changes the approach or strategy.
 You may end up having to rework tasks – adding to frustration levels, both yours and the part-time employee.

 When you change internal procedures or the location of files or stock – they often haven’t been part of the discussion about the move.
 They also haven’t seen you physically move the items – so often have no idea where things are now located.
-They waste precious time trying to find things, or are caught doing things the wrong way as no one had told them the old way had changed.
+They waste precious time trying to find things or are caught doing things the wrong way as no one had told them the old way had changed.

 Part-timers are often the victim of having to beg for work.
 What I mean by that is that they arrive and have to ask for their next task, given the nature of the projects allocated to them.
 Unfortunately, often when they ask for work, the manager is often really busy so throws a few terse words at the part-timer about “using their initiative and finding work to do … after all there is no shortage of work to be done”.

 The part-timer can often see work that needs doing, but they don’t know if that task has been allocated to someone else, if there are other priorities or even if that task is to be done at all.
-They need to check and confirm with their manager that they are doing the right tasks at the right time; otherwise they may end up with the acidic comment “what are you doing that for?”
+They need to check and confirm with their manager that they are doing the right tasks at the right time; otherwise, they may end up with the acidic comment “what are you doing that for?”

 Each time a part-time employee comes in, they have to work out what has changed since the last time they came in.
 They have to catch up on all of the internal procedural changes as well as the status of all of the work they may have been involved with.
 They can feel like they are in a totally new job each week.
 Remember the last time you started a new job – how were your stress levels?
 Imagine feeling that way every time you came to work.

 They can feel distant from the rest of the team, missing out the general social chit chat, celebrations and regular events.
 This can be particularly true if the part-timer works “school hours”, which means they may not get to see many of the other employees during lunch breaks or coffee breaks.
-By missing out on the social glue that holds the team together, they may be seen as an outsider or even stand-offish, creating an us and them situation with the team.
+By missing out on the social glue that holds the team together, they may be seen as an outsider or even stand-offish, creating

 They can even be seen as not serious about their job, preferring to focus on their family or other roles.
 By missing the social glue, they also miss the connection with the work and are less likely to be willing to “go the extra mile” for the role.